corgdesign/random-background/README.md

 # randomBackground.jquery.js
-jQuery function to add a random RGBA background to an element.
+jQuery function to add a random rgba background to an element.

 Call function on element like so:

-randomBackground('div');
+$('div').randomBackground(0.3); // 0.3 is alpha value of rgba